jason-green-io/papyri/README.md

 2. maps	at zoom level 1, rendered oldest to newest
 3. maps	at zoom level 2, rendered oldest to newest
 4. maps	at zoom level 3, rendered oldest to newest
-5. maps	at zoom level 5, rendered oldest to newest
+5. maps	at zoom level 4, rendered oldest to newest

-So maps with higher detail are redered on top of maps of lower detail and maps at the same detail are rendered in order from oldest updated to newest updated.
+So maps with higher detail are rendered on top of maps of lower detail and maps at the same detail are rendered in order from oldest updated to newest updated.

 ## prerequisites